-Inversion therapy has existed since 400 B.C.
-Known as spinal traction, back then itinvolved hanging upside down attached to a ladder.
+Inversion therapy has existed since 400 B.C, when it was known as spinal traction and involved hanging upside down attached to a ladder.

-They are also regarded to be a practical piece of exercise equipment for doing ab exercises at home.
+They are also a practical piece of exercise equipment for doing ab exercises at home.

-In this article, we will discuss the benefits of inversion therapy and the possible dangers of inversion therapy.
-We will look at how inversion therapy works, and how long you should be on an inversion table to get the best result.
-We will then look at 5 top contenders for best inversion table for the money.
+It covers how inversion therapy works, how long you should be on an inversion table to get the best result, and looks at 5 top contenders for the best inversion table for the money.

 How inversion therapy works

 Our spinal discs separate the vertebrae, providing shock absorption and enabling us to move.

 When undertaking high-impact exercises like running, the repeated pounding involved when your feet hit the pavement can compress the discs.

 The centers of our discs contain a jelly-like substance that can protrude under stress.